Chart Color Schemes

 Employment performance in Doonside - Woodcroft has been below expectations when compared to most other areas nationally

-However, professional & technical services employed only 6.3% of local workers, below Greater Sydney's 11.5%.
-Employment opportunities locally might be limited, as suggested by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 4.8%, while labour force increased by 4.1%, leading to a fall in unemployment rate by 0.6 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a rise in unemployment rate by 0.2 percentage points.
-As of 25-November-2025, NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compared favourably to the national unemployment rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia, published in May-25, projected growth rates over five and ten-year periods.
-Applying these projections to Doonside-Woodcroft's employment mix suggested local employment should increase by 6.6% over five years and 13.8% over ten years.
-However, these projections were simple weighting extrapolations for illustrative purposes and did not take into account localised population projections.
+However, professional & technical services employ only 6.3% of local workers, below Greater Sydney's 11.5%.
+Employment opportunities may be limited locally as indicated by the resident population vs working population count.
+Between September 2024 and September 2025, employment levels increased by 4.8% while labour force grew by 4.1%, reducing the unemployment rate by 0.6 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with a slight rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Doonside-Woodcroft's employment should increase by 6.6% over five years and 13.8% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment